One-step generative models

 $$z_t \;=\; (1 - t)\, x_0 \;+\; t\, x_1$$

-$x_0$ is clean data, $x_1$ is Gaussian noise, $t \in [0,1]$.
+$x_0$ is clean data, $x_1 \sim \mathcal{N}(0,I)$, $t \in [0,1]$.
 At $t=0$ you have data; at $t=1$ you have noise.
+Any source distribution works; Gaussian is convenient, not required.

 The velocity at any point on this path is constant: $v = x_0 - x_1$.
 This is directly computable from training pairs, no score estimation, no self-referential structure.
 You train a network to predict this velocity at every $(z_t, t)$, which is just supervised regression on a clean ground-truth target.

 Why is inference still slow?
 Even though each individual path $x_0 \leftrightarrow x_1$ is a straight line, the marginal velocity field is not.
 At any given noisy image $z_t$, many different clean images $x_0$ are plausible, not just one.
-Each candidate $x_0$ has its own straight-line velocity pointing in a slightly different direction.
+Each candidate has its own straight-line velocity pointing in a slightly different direction.
 The network has to output the probability-weighted average of all those directions, which traces a curved path through image space.
 Following a curved path with only local velocity information requires many small steps.

 t = 1.00